With so many students registered in each class, the records have been sorted through for easier reading.

 - Evil Laugh: "Upupupu...
 Dahahahaha!"

-- Exact Words: LOVES this concept.
-Whether it's rendering a reward from a successful motive effectively useless, twisting the students' words around on them, or using Jedi Truths to continue claiming that he "never ever lies," expect a lot of this from him.
+- Exact Words: Loves this concept.
+Whether it's rendering a reward from a successful motive effectively useless, twisting the students' words around on them, or using metaphorical truths to continue claiming that he "never ever lies," expect a lot of this from him.

 - Faux Affably Evil: He's a pun-loving, plush teddy bear running a Deadly Game.